 Even if it’s temporary, find a solution for the day.
 It might be staying home if they’re not feeling well or giving them a reward for going to school.
 Windels said when encouraging her son to go somewhere he doesn’t want to go doesn’t work, they tell Luke they’ll do something he likes afterwards like play basketball or get some ice cream.
 Don’t get into the habit of giving your child a reward every time they refuse, but on occasion is OK!

-If you’ve tried everything you can think of and your child still doesn’t want to go to school, it might be time to set up a conference with their teacher or a school guidance counselor.
+If you’ve tried everything you can think of and your kids don’t want to go to school, it might be time to set up a conference with their teacher or a school guidance counselor.
 They will also have insight of what goes on in the classroom and what is bothering your child.
 Be patient, the solution may not appear immediately, but ultimately you can figure out how to make your child love school!